 Lancaster Architects Celebrate 40 Years, and Look to Next 40

-Staff at Lancaster-based HPA (formerly known as Harrison Pitt Architects) are to celebrate 40 years at the forefront of heritage and contemporary design with a party that applauds their successes while emphatically looking to the future.
+Staff at local Architects, Lancaster-based HPA (formerly known as Harrison Pitt Architects) are to celebrate 40 years at the forefront of heritage and contemporary design with a party that applauds their successes while emphatically looking to the future.

 The North West award-winning practice has built a national reputation for its expert minds and a versatile and considered approach to building design, planning and solutions.
 A team of local architects, but with national prestigious projects